-Get your software development agreement in writing and include these important terms.
+Get your software development agreements in writing and include these important terms.

 A written software development agreement is key to getting the product you want (if you are the client), getting paid (if you are the developer), preventing disputes, and providing ways to solve problems if they develop.
 And, if the parties end up in court, it establishes their respective legal duties.